 Employees of the IBA, officers of any IBA entity and relatives of the above are excluded from the competition.

 Previous winners of any LPD/SPPI Annual Conference Scholarships are also excluded from the competition.
 All other applicants from previous years may reapply.

 Each participant may submit one essay/application for one scholarship in a calendar year.

 Select scholarships may have additional criteria.
-Please review the terms and conditions for the particular scholarship before applying.

 The Annual Conference scholarship award includes the following:

 contribution towards accommodation costs while attending the conference;

 contribution towards travel costs to attend the conference;

 two year free membership of the IBA, including membership of one committee within the awarding section of the Legal Practice Division, and one committee within the Section on Public and Professional Interest (SPPI);